 I updated my resume when I came back to Manila in October 2016.
 I knew I needed a new job after my trip to Zamboanga and Basilan.
 However, I was invited by the Tourism Promotion Boards of the Philippines to travel to Western Visayas.
 Who am I to decline?
 So I paused my work plan and traveled again.
 The odds were in my favor!

 When November was fast approaching, I asked myself what I would do next.
 What was my other source of income?
 It was my website, but it wasn’t generating enough money to support my daily needs.
 Why was it not giving me enough income?
 I figured it out: I wasn’t focused.
-So, I rebuilt my website to gain more traffic and earn more income through my Agoda Affiliate.
+So, I rebuilt my website to gain more traffic and earn more income through my Affiliate Marketing.
 Gladly, it worked.

 I had a payout that could support me until the end of the year.
 Aside from that, I was fortunate to be a Virtual Assistant that gave me extra money to support my living and my family.

 Prior to the end of November, my friend asked me if I could manage a hostel in Bangkok for one and a half months because she needed to leave Thailand and the next manager would arrive before February.
 Therefore, they needed someone to fill the gap.
 Without any hesitation, I booked my ticket to Thailand.
 Luckily, I had a return ticket from Hanoi to Manila which I booked 6 months ago.
 I could use that to come home.

 This was the time I experienced to be interrogated by our Immigration Officer.
 I wasn’t surprised and expected that this would happen.

 I left the country with only P8,000 in my pocket and the immigration officer didn’t have any idea that I would do a short time job in Thailand.
 Therefore, I needed to prove to them that I was capable of traveling to Thailand and Vietnam with such a small amount.